1919 Kiev city census: Educational status

 The average literacy of the population of Kiev was found to be 76.5%, 85.4% for males and 68.6% for females.
-Around 20% of the population was bilingually literate, being able to read the write multiple languages.
+Around 20% of the population was bilingually literate, being able to read and write multiple languages.
 Ethnically Jewish males had the highest literacy rate of any demographic, at over 90%.
 The district with the highest literacy was Starokyivska at 85.9%, while Slobidky had the lowest at 59.2%.